About me

 Methods of Political Analysis (second-year undergraduate module).

 Before entering academia, I also worked as a teacher in a secondary school in Reading.
 I taught history and politics.
-And I also led on creation of a community engagement project for the school - involving students being placed at neighbouring primary schools to support learning in maths and English.
+And I led on creation of a community engagement project for the school - involving students being placed at neighbouring primary schools to support learning in maths and English.